znuny/manual/source/developer/general_information/example_development_environment.rst

 If you haven't yet, you should first set up Git.
 Don't forget to set up authentication to GitHub.com from Git as well.

 Znuny `is available on GitHub <https://github.com/Znuny/>`_ along with all additional public modules.
-Currently we recommend Sublime for your IDE, as we use this internally and offer a package with an array of tools to make your coding experience faster and more convenient. `Znuny4OTRS-Sublime <https://github.com/znuny/Znuny4OTRS-Sublime>`_
+Currently we recommend Sublime for your IDE, as we use this internally and offer a package with an array of tools to make your coding experience faster and more convenient. `Znuny-Sublime <https://github.com/znuny/Znuny-Sublime>`_

 Clone Your Repository
 =====================